rsridivya/helloworld/README.md

 eg:  http://x.x.x.x:8080/Hello%20World?uppercase=true

 Content in the browser will be:
-Hello World Value After Capitilization: HELLO WORLD Value After Reversing: dlroW olleH }
+Hello World Value After Capitilization: HELLO WORLD
+}

 reversed, which if true should return the reverse of the string, e.g. dlrow olleh